-George “Baldy” Green – One of the most popular stage drivers in the Sierra Mountain Range, Baldy Green was driving for the Pioneer Stage Company between Placerville, California and Virginia City, Nevada in the 1860’s.
-He was said to have been a handsome man who was about six feet tall with large, lustrous moustache.
+George was said to have been a handsome man who was about six feet tall with a large, lustrous mustache.
 However, the hair on the top of his head was sparse, earning the nickname “Baldy.”
 During his days as a stagecoach driver, he drove many famous people including Ben Holladay, Horace Greeley, and Vice-President Schuyler Colfax.

 Two years later his stage was robbed twice on successive days, and after a robbery on June 10, 1868, Virginia City’s Territorial Enterprise said: “Baldy Green is exceedingly unlucky, as the road agents appear to have singled him out as their special man to halt and plunder, and they always come at him with shotguns.”
 Two more robberies occurred the same month, and whether the stage company saw him as just unlucky or thought he may have been somehow involved in the robberies, he was discharged.
 He then went to hauling freight in Pioche, Nevada and was later said to have served as Justice of the Peace in Humboldt County, Nevada.